 A complaint of nepotism was also filed in April 2022, which alleged a Vice President’s son was swiftly promoted despite minimal work experience compared to his colleagues.

 An opinion piece in the Wall Street Journal also accused Comcast of discriminating against white male applicants for a small business grant program.
 The author of the piece ultimately sued the company in federal court with the Wisconsin Institute for Law and Liberty.
 During the pandemic, Comcast offered RISE grants to 1,300 small business owners led only by women and people of color.

-Have you experienced discrimination or retaliation from your employer If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+Have you experienced discrimination or retaliation from your employer If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.